 Biri Island is one of the top attractions in the province of Samar.
 It has rock formations and lagoons, similar to Kapurpurawan in Ilocos.
 Truth be told, I wasn’t expecting much when we got here but the views caught me by surprise — Biri is indescribably beautiful.
 The rock formations are a sight to behold and the huge waves splashing against boulders in Magasang rock formation in Biri is something that I will always remember in my mind.

 Here’s our visit to Biri Island, Samar.
 I’ve also included a travel guide to Biri Island below.

 Biri Island, Samar

 I had talked with a friend about this wooden bridge and agreed it was scary.
 The handrails were mostly gone, caused by the same typhoon that ravaged Sorsogon.
-I was anxious my foot would slip through one of the openings on the bridge floor… and I would die.
-This aside, most people will appreciate the long walk through this bridge, where you can see mangroves and shrubs and what seems to be a shallow pond below and the Bel-at rock formations at the distance.
+I was anxious my foot would slip through one of the openings on the bridge floor and I would die.
+This aside, most people will appreciate the long walk through this bridge, where you can see mangroves and shrubs and what seems to be a shallow pond below as well as the Bel-at rock formations at the distance.

 Bel-at rock formation